setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 I would greatly appreciate your feedback:

 - Does this project align with ASF's ecosystem and goals?
-- Would anyone be interested in collaborating
+- Would anyone be interested in collaborating?
 - Would anyone be interested in mentoring?

 Thank you for your time, and I look forward to your thoughts!